Logan McRae: Detective Sergeant Simon Rennie

 Originally introduced as a detective constable, Rennie is a foil for most of the jokes and is seen as a bit of a loose chain in the link.
 He can be quite huffy and subscribes to New Scientist.
 He is the subject of much ridicule and in the second book "Dying Light" he is assigned to DI Steel's Screw-up Squad although he protests that as he has only just been made into a detective constable, he hasn't screwed up at all.
 Steel elucidates by saying that "everyone is here because they screwed up; you're here because you are expected to screw up".

 Despite this, it is later revealed during several raids that Rennie is quite accomplished with guns, much to everyones surprise.

 Detective Inspector David Insch

 Insch is McRae's immediate boss in some of their cases during the first four books.
 He is described as being overweight; he is always eating sweets and goes quite quickly from a shade of pink to purple.
 The after effects of the Flesh House case, see Insch leave the police after he attacks a prisoner.

 Insch appears in "Close to the Bone" when he is working as a production assistant at a media company.
-He is still working for Zander but only mentioned in "All Thats Dead".
+He is still working for Zander but only mentioned in "All That's Dead".